 Tragic Crash Claims Physics Professor

 Shannon O’Leary, 39, assistant professor of physics, and her husband, Adam Clausen, 37, died in a car collision on December 26, 2016.
-Their son, 4-year-old Felix, survived the crash.
+Their 4-year-old son survived the crash.

 O’Leary joined the Lewis & Clark faculty in 2011.
 A highly respected teacher and researcher, she was spearheading an experimental quantum optics laboratory at Lewis & Clark.
 Much of her work focused on furthering scientific understanding of atom-light interactions as well as producing new techniques for detecting small, unknown magnetic fields.
 Her research was funded, in part, by grants from the National Science Foundation and the Research Corporation for Science Advancement.